bucs110fall2023/final-project-phill-matt/README.md

 ## Team Members

-<< List team member names >>
-Philip Gorgy
-Matthew Chan
+Philip Gorgy, Matthew Chan

 ***

 ## Project Description

 Satirical and political debate simulator where two mysterious political figures argue to see who has the better argument.

-<< Give an overview of your project >>
+The arguments are humourous, is meant to entertain.

 ***